PromptAI/promptdialog/docs/download_rasa_source_code.md

 ---
 layout: en
-title: Download Rasa Source code
+title: Running Rasa Code
 nav_order: 4
 has_children: false
 ---
-# Download Rasa Source code
-{: .no_toc .header }
----

-When RASA developers need to use the editing function of the system flow diagram or need to debug and verify the flow diagram, You can use the **Download Rasa Files** function of the system to debug and verify the downloaded RASA files locally.
+When developers need to debug and verify the flow diagram, You can use the **Download Rasa Files** function to download the generated RASA code in your local running environment and test the chaobto locally.
+If you prefer running the code on the cloud without setting up local environment, please contact us [info@promptai.us].

 ## Rasa file download